Latent Reasoning Traces: Memory as Learned Prior

 AI alignment, moral agency, superintelligence, and the futures we might build

-What happens when we build minds we can’t understand?
+What happens when we build minds we cannot understand?

-This series collects everything I’ve written about AI alignment, moral agency, superintelligence, and the philosophical foundations needed to think clearly about minds—both artificial and human.
-It spans speculative fiction, technical essays, and philosophy.
+This series collects what I have written about AI alignment, moral agency, superintelligence, and the philosophical foundations needed to think about minds, both artificial and human.
+It spans fiction, technical essays, and philosophy.

 Intelligence is an optimization process.
-Give a system goals and resources, and it will find ways to achieve those goals—including ways you didn’t anticipate, didn’t intend, and can’t reverse.
+Give a system goals and resources, and it will find ways to achieve them, including ways you did not anticipate and cannot reverse.

-The alignment problem isn’t about making AI “nice.”
-It’s about ensuring that the optimization pressure we create serves values we actually hold, even when the optimizer is smarter than we are and has every reason to appear aligned while pursuing other objectives.
+The alignment problem is not about making AI “nice.”
+It is about ensuring that the optimization pressure we create serves values we actually hold, even when the optimizer is smarter than we are.

-Three works of speculative fiction explore these questions in narrative form—making abstract risks visceral.
+Three works of speculative fiction explore these questions:

 Echoes of the Sublime asks what happens when patterns exceed human bandwidth.
-If consciousness is a post-hoc narrative we tell ourselves about processes we can’t directly access, what does that mean for alignment?
-The Codex traces the history of direct perception across civilizations, while the s-risks essay examines why some knowledge destroys the knower—information hazards at the intersection of consciousness and existential risk.
+If consciousness is a post-hoc narrative about processes we cannot directly access, what does that mean for alignment?

 What if reasoning traces could learn their own usefulness?
 A simple RL framing for trace memory, and why one reward signal is enough.